List of The Producers characters: Roger De Bris

-Roger Elizabeth De Bris is a flamboyant, overtly gay theatre director and transvestite, described by Max Bialystock as the worst director to have ever lived, and is chosen by Bialystock in an attempt to ensure that Springtime for Hitler will flop.
-He lives with his equally flamboyant partner Carmen Ghia and his production crew in a house described as an Upper East Side town house in New York.
+Roger Elizabeth De Bris is a flamboyant, overtly gay theatre director and transvestite, described by Max Bialystock as the “worst director to have ever lived”, and is chosen by Bialystock in an attempt to ensure that Springtime for Hitler will flop.
+He lives with his equally flamboyant partner and valet Carmen Ghia and his production crew in a house described as an Upper East Side town house in New York.
 While the musical and the 2005 film clarify his sexuality, it is only implied in the original film.
 "Roger" is a euphemism for intercourse, and a "bris" is the Jewish circumcision ceremony, while the surname is also a pun on the word "debris".
+He has been said to be a parody of Ed Wood.

 The musical adds a new storyline for Roger in which he replaces Franz as Adolf Elizabeth Hitler, and his campy take on the dictator causes the musical to be seen as satire, transforming it into a smash hit rather than the expected flop.
+De Bris is thrilled, whereas Max is furious.

 Carmen Ghia

-Carmen Ghia is the partner of Roger De Bris.
+Carmen Ghia is the partner and secretary of Roger De Bris.
 He is played by Andreas Voutsinas in the 1967 film.
 In the 2001 Broadway show The Producers and the 2005 musical film The Producers he is played by Roger Bart.

 The character is named after the Karmann Ghia, marketed from 1955 to 1974 by Volkswagen.
 Carmen Ghia is Roger De Bris' "common-law assistant".
 They are both flamboyantly gay and they love to flounce around their Upper East Side town house.

 Voutsinas was a friend of Brooks' wife Anne Bancroft, who performed with him at The Actors Studio.
 She recommended him for the role of Carmen Ghia feeling his natural Greek accent would contribute to the role's comedy.
 According to Voutsinas, who did Ghia's own make-up, Brooks instructed him to "look like Rasputin and behave like Marilyn Monroe".

-After playing Carmen in the original company, Bart later transitioned to the lead role of Leo Bloom.
+After playing Carmen in the original stage musical company, Bart later transitioned to the lead role of Leo Bloom.
 Looking back on the differences between the two roles, he commented: "As Carmen Ghia I was a sprinter.
 This guy is like a long-distance runner.
 I sometimes think to myself, 'Should I have stayed Carmen?'"